Smart Contracts Industry Standard: Ethereum’s Role Today

 The Final Take

-Ethereum has sunk to a point that a lot of people appear to be in agreement that it could be in its final days as a top coin.
-From a declining price in the market to DApps moving to competing networks, the network is facing a major test that could make or break it.
+Ethereum has sunk to a point where many believe it could be in its final days as a top coin.
+Its price is declining, and many DApps are moving to competing networks.
+The network now faces a major test that could make or break it.

-The answer to the question, “Will Ethereum rise again?” is that it will depend on the leaders of Ethereum and their future strategy.
+The answer to “Will Ethereum rise again?” depends on its leaders and their future strategy.
 However, Ethereum cannot be simply written off.
-It will not die as easily as some people expect.
+It will not die as easily as some expect.

 Leave a Reply